Additive Manufacturing (AM) | 3D Printing

 3. Greener manufacturing: There are potential environmental benefits for 3D printing, which eliminates the transportation of components (often across thousands of miles).
 However, we cannot yet compare the environmental impact of traditional mass manufacturing against mass additive manufacturing.

-What are the key specifications that additive manufacturing systems are rated on?
+What are the key specifications that additive manufacturing systems are rated?

-Key specifications include quality of the end product, production rates (cycle time), dimensional precision, color merging and range, and the quantity of scraps.
+Key specifications include quality of the end product, production rates (cycle time), dimensional precision, color merging & range, and the number of scraps.